endeavouros-team/PKGBUILDS/eos-log-tool/README.md

 can share logs for other users to see e.g. on the EndeavourOS forum.<br>
 Note that without logs and/or other system information troubleshooting can be practically impossible.

-This tool aims to hide all personal information from the logs that will be sent to the internet when the<br>
+This tool aims to hide all personal information from the logs that will be sent to the internet.
+But hiding is not perfect (especially on journals), so it is a good idea to **Save logs locally** before sending.
-**Remove personal data from logs** is selected.

-If **Send logs to internet** is selected, then the logs will be sent to the internet, and an <u>URL</u> is returned after a successful send.<br>
+Button **Share logs to internet** sends the logs to the internet, and an <u>URL</u> is returned after a successful send.<br>
-This <u>URL</u> is the thing to share with others that help troubleshooting the issue.
+This <u>URL</u> is the thing to share with those that help troubleshooting the issue.